“Sign here, here and here”

 - The purpose of a witness is to verify the signature of a person who is a party to a contract.
 This means that the main function of a witness is to confirm that it is indeed the signature of the party to the contract.
 The witness does not have to know what the contents of the contract are.

-- Witnesses to a contract are usually used where one of the parties later on claim that s/he did not sign the contract.
+- Witnesses to a contract are usually called upon where one of the parties later on say that they did not sign the contract.
 Witnesses can then be called in to give evidence on whether it was indeed signed by that person or not.
-For these purposes, the party to the contract must sign in the presence of the witness and enough details of the witness must be captured to ensure that s/he can be reached at a later stage if necessary.
+For this purposes, the party to the contract must sign in the presence of the witness and enough details of the witness must be captured to ensure that they can be reached at a later stage if necessary.

 What if someone signs a contract without reading it?

 - Under South African law, a person who signs a contract will be bound by its contents.
-It is expected of a person to know the contents of a contract s/he is signing and s/he will still be liable under the terms and conditions of that contract even if s/he did not read it.
+It is expected of a person to know the contents of a contract they sign and that they will still be liable under the terms and conditions of that contract even if they did not read it.

-- Contracts are sometimes written in such difficult terms that it may become impossible for everyone to understand them.
-This may lead people into entering contracts without understanding them and being bound by the contents.
+- Contracts are sometimes written in such difficult terms that it is impossible for everyone to understand it.
+This led to people entering into contracts without understanding it and being bound by its contents.

-- The Consumer Protection Act provides that consumer agreements must be in a plain and understandable language.
-However, there is still a duty on the signatory of a contract to make sure that s/he understands the terms and conditions before signing it.
+- The Consumer Protection Act assists with this and provides that consumer agreements must be in a plain and understandable language.
+However, there is still a duty on the signatory of a contract to make sure that they understand the terms and conditions before signing it.

-- There might be some exceptions to this general rule of being held liable without reading a document, for example, where a person was forced and threatened to sign a contract.
+- There are some exceptions to this general rule of being held liable without reading or understanding a document, for example, where a person was forced and threatened to sign a contract.

-- Another example of where a contract was signed, but the signatory was not held liable is where the text of a contract was so small that it is impossible to decipher, not even with a magnifying glass.
-These are facts that were dealt with by the High Court recently and it was held that, even though the contract was signed, the signatory cannot be held liable under the contract due to text being so small that it cannot be said to be in a plain and understandable language.
+- Another example of where a signatory may escape liability despite having signed a contract is where the text of a contract is so small that it is impossible to decipher, not even with a magnifying glass.
+This is a set of facts that the High Court had to deal with and it was held that, even though the contract was signed, the signatory cannot be held liable under the contract due to text being so small that it cannot be said to be in a plain and understandable language.

 Are electronic signatures valid?

-- With technology developing, it is not always possible to use a physical signature.
-The law had to develop to allow signatures in an electronic format.
+- With new technology developing, it is not always possible to use a physical signature and the law developed to such an extent to allow for signatures in an electronic format.

 - There are different types of general electronic signatures, such as the signature used at the bottom of an e-mail, the “click to accept” function on a website, a username and password combination, a digitised signature (handwritten signature that is put in an electronic form) and so on.

-- Any of these types of electronic signatures can be used as long as the intention of the person making use of same is that it should be considered as his/her signature.
+- Any of these types of electronic signatures can be used as long as the intention of the person making use of same is that it should be considered as their signature.

 - An electronic signature has the same function and purpose as a physical signature.
-For example, someone clicking that s/he acknowledges the terms and conditions of an electronic purchase without reading it, will still be bound by that terms and conditions.
+For example, someone clicking that they acknowledge the terms and conditions of an electronic purchase without reading it, will still be bound by those terms and conditions.

-- There are certain contracts where a general electronic signature will not be considered as a valid signature and where it must still be in a physical form and signed by hand, for example, a contract for the sale of immovable property (like a house).
+- There are certain contracts or legal documents where a general electronic signature will not be considered as a valid signature and where it must still be in a physical form and signed by hand, for example, a contract for the sale of immovable property (like a house) and when signing a Will.

 What to do if a signature is disputed?

-- It is possible that a person may allege that the signature on a document is not his/hers or that his/her signature was forged.
+- It is possible that a person may allege that the signature on a document is not theirs or that their signature was forged.

 - In such instances a handwriting expert can be approached to investigate the matter.
 If the signature is on a contract with witnesses, the witnesses can be called to give evidence.

 - If a signature was forged, criminal charges can be made against the person who forged the signature.
-If someone suffered financial damages due to his/her signature being forged, s/he may also claim those damages from the person who forged the signature.
+If someone suffered financial damages due to their signature being forged, they may also claim those damages from the person who forged the signature.

 What must a person do before signing a document?

-- The first thing a person must do is read the document in order to fully understand what s/he is signing.
-Do not just sign something or take someone else’s word for what the contents are.
+- The first thing a person must do is to read the document in order to fully understand what it is they are signing.
+Do not just sign something or take someone else’s word for what the contents of the document are.

 - If there is anything that is unclear, ask for clarity or obtain legal advice before signing.